Seema-Devi/Seema-Devi/README.md

 ## About Me

-I'm Seema Devi, currently immersing myself in Cloud and DevOps Developer studies at Mission Ready.
+I'm Seema Devi, currently immersing myself in Full Stack Developer specializing in Cloud and DevOps studies at Mission Ready.
 As a junior full-stack developer, I'm driven by a fervent desire to transform concepts into practical, user-friendly web applications.
 I'm enthusiastic about applying my skills to impactful projects and embracing the dynamic landscape of software development.